Quick Reference: The Ultimate Guide to Suspender Belts

-We have created this Q&A guide to suspender belts (Garter belts) to help answer some of the top questions we are asked – some basic like how to wear one, how to choose the right size, and many others that may not apply to you.
+We have created this FAQ / Q&A guide to suspender belts (Garter belts) to help answer some of the most frequent questions we are asked – some basic like how to wear one, how to choose the right size, and many others that may not apply to you.
 Some of these queries have been covered in other posts but there are still many that we feel should be cleared up.

 The terminology differs between countries, some call them ‘garter belts’ (‘suspenders’ in the US means what we call ‘braces’ in the UK ) so within this article we will refer to either term.